 Special Aspects of the Political Science Program

 The Political Science Department sponsors a number of hands-on activities to broaden and deepen the students’ knowledge of political science.
-Among these are a variety of internships in local, state, and federal agencies, as well as a spring internship in the office of a state legislator.
-Political science students who demonstrate mastery of the subject matter, professional competence, and responsibility are eligible to participate in these internship programs.
+Among these are a variety of internships in state and local agencies on Hawaii Island as well as legislative internships in Honolulu and Washington DC.
+Political Science students who demonstrate mastery of the subject matter, professional competence, and responsibility are eligible to participate in these internship programs.
 Through the internship programs students gain a unique experience in politics and government that supplements their coursework and may enhance their post-graduation employment prospects.

-Political Sciemce students may choose to work with Political Science faculty to write a senior thesis, a research effort that will be assigned and guided by an individual faculty member.
+Political Science students may choose to work with Department faculty to write a senior thesis, a research effort that will be assigned and guided by an individual faculty member.
 Students will present thesis research and findings to a public audience.